testing-library/eslint-plugin-testing-library/docs/rules/await-async-query.md

 - `findAllBy*`

-This rule aims to prevent users from forgetting to handle the returned promise from those async queries to be fulfilled, which could lead to errors in the tests.
+This rule aims to prevent users from forgetting to handle the returned promise from those async queries, which could lead to problems in the tests.
 The promise will be considered as handled when:

 - using the `await` operator
+- wrapped within `Promise.all` or `Promise.allSettled` methods
 - chaining the `then` method
 - chaining `resolves` or `rejects` from jest
 - it's returned from a function (in this case, that particular function will be analyzed by this rule too)